jethrocsau/facemask-detector/README.md

 Chosen detection object: **Mask**

 # Specifications
-- For demo purposes, this applicaiton will mount the device(0) webcam and run from there.
+- For demo purposes, this application will mount the device(0) webcam
 - The src uses the YOLOv5M model trained on 100epochs.
 In the data folder, there are three other models that can be chosen.
 YOLOV5m was selected based on mAP0.5 performance metric
 - Larger models were not used (such as the YOLOv5l) due to slow run time with streaming data